-- 1. Jewelry/clothing that carries derogatory connotations, obscenities, suggestive messages, association with gangs, (colors, symbols, & bandanas), illegal activities, or any reference to drugs, alcohol, tobacco, or violence. - 2.
-Chains and/or spiked jewelry and other items deemed to be unsafe, illegal or inappropriate for school. - 3.
+- 1. Jewelry/clothing that carries derogatory connotations, obscenities, suggestive messages, association with gangs, (colors, symbols, & bandanas), illegal activities, or any reference to drugs, alcohol, tobacco, or violence. - Chains and/or spiked jewelry and other items deemed to be unsafe, illegal or inappropriate for school. - 3.
 Bare midriffs, strapless top (two straps required), backless tops.
 Pants shall be worn at waist level.
 Shorts and skirts must cover the entire buttocks. - 4.
-No head apparel (e.g. hats, caps, bandanas, etc.) will be worn in building from the time you enter the building until the end of the school day (3:00 p.m.).
-They are not to be worn or carried in the building.
-Please put all such apparel away upon entering the building.
-With prior approval, exceptions for medical, health or religious reasons may be considered. - Jewelry and/or clothing which is unnecessarily distracting to the learning environment or deemed unacceptable by faculty.
+Headwear is allowable as long as it follows other areas of the dress code and the student is easily identifiable.
+Hoodies can be worn, but the hood cannot be on the head.
+Teachers may have individual expectations within their classroom while a student is in class; those can be located in a teacher's syllabus. - Jewelry and/or clothing which is unnecessarily distracting to the learning environment or deemed unacceptable by faculty.
 This includes clothing that does not cover the chest or buttocks.